Seattle politics stand at crossroads as voting revs up in Tuesday primary

 Chamber-supported Alex Pedersen, labor choice Emily Myers, Democratic Socialist Shaun Scott and safe-streets advocate Cathy Tuttle appear to be contenders in District 4.

 Former Councilmember Heidi Wills is the best known name in District 6 while Jay Fathi and Dan Strauss have institutional endorsements.
 Melissa Hall, Jon Lisbin and Sergio Garcia could make noise.
-Andrew Lewis and Jim Pugel could top a relatively conservative crop of District 7 candidates.
+Andrew Lewis and Jim Pugel could top a relatively conservative crop of District 7 candidates, with Michael George also a contender.

 It’s unclear what influence environmentalist voters may wield.
 Seattle’s Sierra Club chapter spread its primary endorsements between socialists and chamber-backed candidates.